 We can’t always get back to a friend, loved one, or colleague immediately.
 Unless there’s an emergency (and usually you can tell), apologizing for taking more than a split second to reply can make an issue out of something that might not have been a big deal to begin with, Flagg says.
 Plus, it may send the message that our own agendas are less important than those we’re responding to.
 (Not true and not cool.)

 To avoid caving when too many people want to hear back from you this instant, Flagg recommends a brief acknowledgment of the inquiry, coupled with a heads-up about what’s on your plate.
 Something like “I haven’t forgotten about you, I’m just a bit slammed here at work” or “I’m still working on getting you an answer, so hang tight!” works great.
 People appreciate the confirmation that you’re aware of their needs, Flagg says.
-Just don’t forget that you have needs too.
+Just don’t ever forget that you have needs too.

 7. Circumstances You Can’t Control